 H.1.a.3.f 12 weeks of other rotations, with an ACVIM Diplomate in the Specialty of Oncology, or with Board-certified specialists in an allied specialty (e.g. ACVIM [Large Animal Internal Medicine, Small Animal Internal Medicine, Cardiology, Neurology]; ACVR [Radiation Oncology]; ACVS, ACVP, ACVR (Diagnostic Radiology), or ACVECC).
-With the exception of clinical pathology, surgical pathology and diagnostic radiology, all of the affiliated rotations must be completed in 2-week blocks, unless there are extenuating circumstances.
+With the exception of clinical pathology and surgical pathology, all of the affiliated rotations must be completed in 2-week blocks, unless there are extenuating circumstances.
 In this case, 1-week blocks would be acceptable.